SatYu26/Mask-Detection-and-Recognition-using-Deep-Learning-Keras/README.md

 5 directories, 10 files
 ```
-The dataset/ directory contains the data described in the “Our COVID-19 face mask detection dataset” section.<br>
+The dataset/ directory contains the dataset i used.<br>

-Three image examples/ are provided so that you can test the static image face mask detector.<br>
+Three image examples/ are there to test the static image face mask detector.<br>

-We’ll be reviewing three Python scripts in this tutorial:
 <ul>
-<li>train_mask_detector.py: Accepts our input dataset and fine-tunes MobileNetV2 upon it to create our mask_detector.model.
+<li>train_mask_detector.py: Accepts the input dataset and fine-tunes MobileNetV2 upon it to create the mask_detector.model.
 A training history plot.png containing accuracy/loss curves is also produced</li>
 <li>detect_mask_image.py: Performs face mask detection in static images</li>
-<li>detect_mask_video.py: Using your webcam, this script applies face mask detection to every frame in the stream</li>
+<li>detect_mask_video.py: Using the webcam, this script applies face mask detection to every frame in the stream</li>
 </ul>

 # RESOURCES